conda-forge/code-aster-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `code-aster` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `code-aster, code-aster-tests` can be installed with `conda`:

 ```
-conda install code-aster
+conda install code-aster code-aster-tests
 ```

 or with `mamba`:

 ```
-mamba install code-aster
+mamba install code-aster code-aster-tests
 ```

 It is possible to list all of the versions of `code-aster` available on your platform with `conda`: